Mobility vs. Flexibility

 Flexibility

-• Dynamic Stretching: Dynamic stretching involves controlled movements that take joints and muscles through a full range of motion.
-Unlike static stretching, dynamic stretching is done in a more active manner.
+• Dynamic Stretching: Dynamic stretching involves controlled movements that move joints and muscles through a full range of motion.
+Unlike static stretching, dynamic stretching is more active.
 Examples include leg swings, arm circles, and walking lunges.
-Dynamic stretching helps warm up the muscles and prepares them for movement.
+Dynamic stretching helps warm up the muscles and prepare them for movement.

-• Proprioceptive Neuromuscular Facilitation (PNF): PNF stretching involves a combination of stretching and contraction of muscles.
+• Proprioceptive Neuromuscular Facilitation (PNF): PNF stretching involves stretching and muscle contraction.
 It is often done with a partner or using resistance, such as a band or strap.
-PNF stretching techniques, such as contract-relax and hold-relax, can effectively improve flexibility by targeting both muscle lengthening and muscle activation.
+PNF stretching techniques, such as contract-relax and hold-relax, can effectively improve flexibility by targeting muscle lengthening and activation.

-• Yoga and Pilates: Both yoga and Pilates incorporate a range of exercises and poses that promote flexibility, strength, and balance.
-These practices emphasize controlled movements, deep stretches, and mindful breathing, resulting in improved flexibility over time.
+• Yoga and Pilates: Both yoga and Pilates incorporate various exercises and poses that promote flexibility, strength, and balance.
+These practices emphasize controlled movements, deep stretches, and mindful breathing, improving flexibility.

-• Foam Rolling: Foam rolling, also known as self-myofascial release, works by applying pressure to tight or knotted areas of the body.
+• Foam Rolling: Foam rolling, also known as self-myofascial release, works by applying pressure to tight or knotted body areas.
 It helps release tension, improve blood flow, and enhance flexibility, among other benefits.
 Roll slowly over targeted areas, such as the calves, hamstrings, quadriceps, IT band, and back muscles.

 Mobility